 We agree that reclaiming the city, installing cafes on sidewalks, dedicating streets to cycling is a goal but not at the expense of endangering our health because of pollution.
 What if street furniture encaptured the fine particles in the air to enable us to breathe with peace of mind?
 An experiment has been conducted by the Dutch architect firm, The Cloud Collective.
 It’s called Urban Culture, and the project is based on the ability of micro-algae to absorb carbon dioxide.
 The result is a green bridge in the city which transforms the energy in exhaust gas.
 Everyone wins, starting with our lungs.
 Now, that’s innovation.

 Experts have developed and implemented renewable energy solutions to harness the abundance of sun, wind and sea.
 El Hierro in Gran Canaria, off the West coast of Africa, has optimum conditions for producing solar energy, due to the consistently warm climate throughout the year.
 Solar-powered desalination plants can also transform seawater into clean water for drinking and agricultural use.
 The largest wind farm in Spain can be found in Arinaga, on the eastern coast of Gran Canaria, and many more are being developed.

-One of the next projects is to replace all the gasoline cars with electric one.
+One of the next projects is to replace all the gasoline cars with electric ones.
 El Hierro, with its 10 000 population plans on being the first island with 100 percent renewable energy.

 Imagination and innovation are still very present, thankfully.
-They dosn’t solve the fundamental problem of avoiding problems in the first place but they do bring a glimmer of hope that a solution might be available.
+They don’t solve the fundamental problem of avoiding problems in the first place, but they do bring a glimmer of hope that a solution might be available.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Human mind – Imagination and Innovation
+Please use the Social Network links just below to share this information from The Explanation, Human mind – Imagination and Innovation, the Incredible Duo